Community Education Staff

 Whitney Storey, MS, PLPC, CBE

 Whitney Storey is an instructor of psychology at the University of Louisiana at Lafayette, a Provisionally Licensed Professional Counselor and a Certified Breastfeeding Educator.
 She earned a Bachelor of Science in Education from East Texas Baptist University and a Master of Science in psychology from UL Lafayette and a Master of Science in Counselor Education from UL Lafayette.
 She is also a wife and mother to one girl.

 Whitney has worked in education for many years, teaching from ages 7 through adulthood, and is passionate about helping women in the community, particularly mothers.
 She also has experience in working with middle- and high-school students in an 8-step recovery program.
-She has been a volunteer in Project H.O.P.E. through The Family Tree since 2012 with the women inmates and has been facilitating the Best Moms class since 2015.
+She has been involved in Project H.O.P.E. and several other programs through The Family Tree since 2012.
 She loves the mission of The Family Tree and plans to continue being involved with their programs and services for many years.